Skip to main content

 Publishing an integration

-To publish an integration, first open the Version history tab on the left side of the page.
-If you have unpublished changes you'll see an Unpublished Draft listed among the integration's versions.
-Type a note about the changes you made to the integration, and then click Save & Publish to release a new version of your integration:
+To publish an integration, open the Version history tab on the left side of the page.
+If you have unpublished changes, you'll see an Unpublished Draft listed among the integration's versions.
+Enter a note describing your changes, then click Save & Publish to release a new version:

 Publish integration in Prismatic app

-Integration versions can be marked Available or Unavailable by toggling the blue toggles to the right of integration versions.
-Marking an integration version Unavailable prevents that version from being deployed as an instance to a customer.
+Integration versions can be marked Available or Unavailable using the blue toggles to the right of each version.
+Marking a version Unavailable prevents it from being deployed as an instance to customers.

 Integration templates

-Some of your integrations will look similar to one another.
-For example, if you are importing opportunities and accounts from a dozen CRM vendors, the steps that fetch data will be unique, but the steps that send data to your app will always look the same.
-Rather than developing those common steps over and over, it saves time to create an integration template that you and your team can start from when you build additional similar integrations.
+Many integrations share similar patterns.
+For example, if you're importing opportunities and accounts from multiple CRM vendors, the data fetching steps will differ, but the steps that send data to your application will remain consistent.
+Rather than recreating these common steps repeatedly, you can save time by creating an integration template for your team to use when building similar integrations.

-To turn your integration into a template, first publish a version of your integration.
+To convert your integration into a template, first publish a version.
 Then, open the Integration details modal and select Available as Template.

 Create a new template of an integration

-You can choose if the template is just for org users, or if you offer embedded workflow designer you can make the template available to customer integration builders.
+You can make the template available only to organization users, or if you offer the embedded workflow builder, you can make it available to customer integration builders.

 Integration attachments

-Your team can save and share integration-related documents alongside an integration by clicking on the Documentation & attachments button on the left side of the integration designer.
+Your team can share integration-related documents by clicking the Documentation & attachments button on the left side of the integration designer.

 Add attachments to integration in Prismatic app